ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ## 1. Overview
 Ballerina language provides first-class support for writing network-oriented programs.
 The HTTP standard library uses these language constructs and creates the programming model to produce and consume HTTP APIs.

 The HTTP standard library is designed to work with HTTP protocol.
-It includes high-level abstractions such as `http:Request`, `http:Response`, `http:Service` and `http:Client` which allow users to produce and consume HTTP API.
-Further, the users can use this library to build other libraries.
+It includes high-level abstractions such as `http:Request`, `http:Response`, `http:Service`, and `http:Client` which allow users to produce and consume HTTP API.
+Further, developers can use this library to build other libraries.
 The standard libraries such as GraphQL, Websub, and WebSubHub use this library internally.

 In addition to functional requirements, this library deals with non functional requirements such as security, observability, and resiliency.
 Each requirement is discussed in detail in the coming sections.